yuanyuanhu96/Potfolio-Archive/_posts/2017-10-03-YOOTOPIA-Game.md

 <body>
 <div id="step1" class="dowebok">
 <p><img alt="Git Bash" src="/Yootopia-img/Yootopia-img-01.jpg"/>
-There are Gender stereotypes every- where around us.
-Those stereotypes deeply affect people negatively, and usually are not recognized.
-In order to stop its boost, it is necessary to elimi- nate stereotypes intendedly in an early age.
-Only in this way kids can grow up naturally, with their talent fully respected and not limited by gender stereotypes.</p>
+There are Gender stereotypes everywhere around us.
+In order to stop its boost, it is better to eliminate stereotypes intendedly at an early age.
+YOOTOPIA is such an app that helps kids grow up naturally, with their talent fully respected and not limited by stereotypes.</p>

 </div>